-At the Dynamic Life Health Center, Dr. Berutti will spend the necessary time with you to determine your individual needs.
-Her comprehensive lab work always includes a FULL thyroid panel along with a symptom check to determine exactly what is causing your thyroid condition.
-Additionally, her routine lab work includes testing for other hormonal imbalances and key health markers so that all of the pieces of the puzzle can be put together to determine what is really at the bottom of issues you are experiencing.
+At the Dynamic Life Health Center, Dr. Berutti or her PA, Melanie Martin, will spend the necessary time with you to determine your individual needs.
+Their comprehensive lab work always includes a FULL thyroid panel along with a symptom check to determine exactly what is causing your thyroid condition.
+Additionally, routine lab work includes testing for other hormonal imbalances and key health markers so that all of the pieces of the puzzle can be put together to determine what is really at the bottom of the issues you are experiencing.

 Other testing is dependent on your individual health history and symptoms so that the appropriate treatment protocols can be implemented.
-She can also help guide you to make any lifestyle and nutritional changes so that you can restore your health and reclaim your vitality.
+Your provider can also help guide you to make any lifestyle and nutritional changes so that you can restore your health and reclaim your vitality.

 Starting as a New Patient

-Your thyroid hormones can have an effect on your other hormones and in some cases other hormonal imbalances may occur alongside the thyroid disorder.
+Your thyroid hormones can have an effect on your other hormones and in some cases, other hormonal imbalances may occur alongside the thyroid disorder.
 Your endocrine system contains many hormones and glands that operate synergistically.
 Dr. Berutti is going to test the right things exactly tailored to your symptoms and needs.
 Thyroid treatment should always include the big picture.
-A functional medicine approach such as Dr. Berutti’s is holistic and looks for root causes of all symptoms.
+A functional medicine approach is holistic and looks for the root causes of all symptoms.

-At your second appointment, once the lab results are in, Dr. Berutti will go through those lab results and how these relate to your symptoms.
+At your second appointment, once the lab results are in, your provider will go through those lab results and how these relate to your symptoms.
 At that time she will prescribe appropriate treatment protocols and will discuss other measures to improve your overall health.